IfhaamZ/RestaurantApp/README.md

 - **Menu Management**: Staff can add, update, and remove menu items.
 - **Event Management**: Staff can create and manage restaurant events, view upcoming events, and delete past or canceled events.
 - **Reservation System**: Customers can make reservations, and staff can view and manage these reservations.
-- **User Management**: Admins and staff can manage users and their roles.
+- **User Management**: Admins can manage users and their roles.
+- **Staff Management**: Admins can manage staff and their roles.
+- **Error Management**: Allows customers to report issues, and staff to view and update error statuses.
+-** Feedback Management**: Enables customers to submit feedback and staff to respond to it.
+- **Order Management**: Facilitates order creation, tracking, and status updates by staff.
+- **Payment Management**: Supports multiple payment methods with the ability to cancel or view payment history.
+- **Inventory Management**: Monitors stock levels, updates inventory, and provides low stock notifications.

 ## Tech Stack